 Major advantages in using VAC Group’s Soil Transfer System include:

 Our soil transfer units save up to 1.5 million litres of fuel per year.
 Each of our Soil Transfer Units can process the slurries from up to ten tankers on site.
 Our fleet of compact, high performance vacuum tankers can easily achieve the same waste removal results as a fleet of full size units with a comparative total tank capacity in a fraction of the time and cost.
 Our soil transfer unit provides you with a 100% beneficial soil reuse of excavated material.

 By using VAC Group's high performance Vac-U-Diggas and our innovative Soil Transfer System, we eliminate the need for tankers to travel back and forth to dispose of spoil within cleanup zones.

 Our vac trucks can remain in the cleanup zone rather than spending hours each day travelling in and out, meaning that disaster cleanup jobs can be completed faster and far cheaper than traditional methods.

 We are committed to providing our clients with liquid waste disposal solutions that minimise both their project’s environmental impact and overall costs.
 To learn more about how VAC Group team can improve your vacuum excavation project’s productivity – and save you money, call us today on 1300 822 834.
-With offices in Gladstone, Brisbane, Sydney, Melbourne and Adelaide we can easily service soil removal and disposal works in metropolitan and remote locations throughout Australia.
+With offices in Gladstone, Brisbane, Sydney, Sunshine Coast, Melbourne and Adelaide we can easily service soil removal and disposal works in metropolitan and remote locations throughout Australia.